MartinYTSo/Martin_So_Portfolio/README.md

 ![](/images/accuracygraph.png)

 We also discussed about the challeneges and limitations of our project in the discussion section.
 Nevertheless, this could be useful to predict a likelihood cause of forest fires if a new a new occurence with similar predictor variables is passed through this model.
+More is discussed in the project report linked above.